Release Notes for Spring Cloud Services for VMware Tanzu

 Release Date: 28th October 2019

-- Resolved issue with accessing service instance dashboard when Pivotal Application Service (PAS) tile is configured with “Authentication and Enterprise SSO” as SAML.
+- Resolved issue with accessing service instance dashboard when VMware Tanzu Application Service for VMs (TAS) tile is configured with “Authentication and Enterprise SSO” as SAML.

 Release Date: 7th October 2019